-Florida is Fun.
+Florida is a fun place to be.
 Those of us that live here – especially in South Florida with all its beautiful beaches — know it.
 All those tourists from out of state and other countries know it too.
-There are a lot of parties, celebrations, and recreational activity in our area — here in Hallandale Beach, Florida, we have a lot of fun stuff happening all the time.
+There are a lot of parties, celebrations, and recreational activity in our area — here in Hallandale Beach, Florida, we have a lot of fun stuff happening all of the time.

 Or you’re celebrating an anniversary, a birthday, or just being here in Florida on vacation or Spring Break.
 We have a lot of beautiful beachfront restaurants and bars here that are hosting all sorts of celebrations everyday, where you can enjoy your alcohol beverage of choice while looking out on the Atlantic Ocean:

 If You are Intoxicated When You Slip and Fall, Then Do You Still Have a Premises Liability Claim Under Florida Law?